Ben Vrackie

 Ben Vrackie (Scottish Gaelic: Beinn a' Bhreacaidh; sometimes anglicised as Ben Y Vrackie) is a mountain in Perthshire, Scotland.
-It lies north of the town of Pitlochry and reaches 841 m high at its summit.
-The summit may be reached easily by a direct path from Pitlochry or Killiecrankie, and commands views of Pitlochry and the surrounding glens.
+It lies north of the town of Pitlochry and reaches 842 m high at its summit.

+The summit may be reached by a direct path from Pitlochry or Killiecrankie, and commands views of Pitlochry and the surrounding glens.
+Loch a' Choire sits under the mountain's south face, and is known as a wild swimming spot.